20th IIFA Awards

 The 20th IIFA Awards (International Indian Film Academy Awards) were held on 18 September 2019.
 For the first time in the Awards' history, the awards were held in India, Mumbai.
 The nominees were announced on 2019.

-Andhadhun led the ceremony with 13 nominations, followed by Padmaavat and Raazi with 10 nominations each, Sanju with 7 nominations and Badhaai Ho with 6 nominations.
+Raazi led the ceremony with 9 nominations, followed by Andhadhun and Padmaavat with 8 nominations each, Sanju with 6 nominations, and Badhaai Ho with 4 nominations.

 Andhadhun won 6 awards, including Best Director (for Sriram Raghavan), thus becoming the most-awarded film at the ceremony.

 Vicky Kaushal received dual nominations at the ceremony, having been nominated for Best Actor for Raazi and Best Supporting Actor for Sanju, winning the latter.